Cutaneous Histiocytoma in Dogs

 How is this tumor diagnosed?

-Clinically, this tumor has a typical button-like appearance.
+Clinically, this tumor has a button-like appearance – a red and/or ulcerated bump.
 Accurate diagnosis relies upon microscopic examination of tissue.
 Depending on the location, your veterinarian may recommend one or more methods of obtaining a tissue sample for diagnosis.
 The most common methods include needle aspiration, punch biopsy, and full excision biopsy (removing the growth).

 The sample will then be examined by either cytology or histopathology.
-Cytology is the microscopic examination of aspirated cell samples.
-This is used for rapid or preliminary assessment.
-More accurate diagnosis, prediction of behavior (prognosis), and a microscopic assessment of whether the tumor has been fully removed rely on microscopic examination of tissue (histopathology).
-This is done at a specialized laboratory by a veterinary pathologist.
-Your veterinarian may submit a small part of the mass or the whole lump.
-If your veterinarian performed an excision biopsy, the pathologist will also assess whether the cancer has been completely removed.
+Cytology is the microscopic examination of aspirated cell samples, and is used for rapid or preliminary assessment.
+Histopathology is the microscopic examination of tissue and is used for more accurate diagnosis, prediction of behavior (prognosis), and to determine whether a tumor has been fully removed.
+This test is done at a specialized laboratory by a veterinary pathologist.
+Your veterinarian may submit a small part of the mass (biopsy) or the whole lump (an excision biopsy).
+If your veterinarian performed an excision biopsy, the pathologist also assesses whether the cancer has been completely removed.

 What treatment is available?